-As you start to think about thanksgiving, it might be nice to make a stuffing that's a little different from your average.
-This recipe has a bit of an asian flair with the added oyster sauce, courtesy of Lee Kum Kee.
+As you plan for the holidays, consider making a stuffing that's a little different from your average.
+This recipe has a bit of an Asian flair with the added oyster sauce, courtesy of Lee Kum Kee.

 - 2 loaves French bread 3/4-inch cubes (12 cups)